pytroll/satpy/doc/source/faq.rst

-Satpy performs some initial image generation on the fly, but for composites that need resampling (like the ``true_color`` composite for GOES/ABI) the data must be resampled to a common grid before the final image can be producted, as the input channels are at differing spatial resolutions.
-In such cases, you may see a substantial performance improvement by passing `generate=False` when you load your composite:
+Satpy performs some initial image generation on the fly, but for composites that need resampling (like the ``true_color`` composite for GOES/ABI) the data must be resampled to a common grid before the final image can be produced, as the input channels are at differing spatial resolutions.
+In such cases, you may see a substantial performance improvement by passing ``generate=False`` when you load your composite:

 .. code-block:: python